typetrait/typetrait/README.md

 I enjoy building interesting, technical projects and learning more about computers, software development and tech in general.

-Writing elegant solutions and code is something I always strive for.
+Coming up with elegant solutions and writing good code is something I always strive for.

 ### ⚗️ Main interests